KiaHadipour/MNIST/README.md

 ![image](https://user-images.githubusercontent.com/33584311/228629518-c07b972d-57b7-45cf-b4f5-e5eaa986ca01.png)

--The RFC had the highest accuracy score and the shortest training time.
+- The RFC had the highest accuracy score and the shortest training time.
--The SVC had the second highest accuracy score and the longest training time.
+- The SVC had the second highest accuracy score and the longest training time.
--The KNC had the third highest accuracy score and the second shortest training time.
+- The KNC had the third highest accuracy score and the second shortest training time.
--The LR had the lowest accuracy score and the shortest latency.
+- The LR had the lowest accuracy score and the shortest latency.

 Accuracy Score: measures how well a model predicts the correct output.
 Here it refers to the percentage of times that the model correctly predicted the label of each input.